e-mail: : email@example.com or firstname.lastname@example.org

 Springer and AMS

 3. getting information about music and, in particular, opera

 4. Musik-Vermittlung (homepage of my daughter Stephanie Riemenschneider)

-interested, you may find here a biography of Tilman Riemenschneider (more
+may find here a biography of Tilman Riemenschneider (more detailed information

 his works .
 Please also contact the Mainfränkisches Museum in Würzburg. - My own "creations" in pictorial arts were always rather abstract culminating in sketches like

 the divisor with normal crossings à la Mirò.

 and complex-algebraic geometry and especially

 In the next few months I shall attach here some partially incomplete chapters of a quite old singularity project.

 and then go according to the actualized List of Contents there to the Chapter you are interested in: